canalplus/rx-player/doc/api/Miscellaneous/MetaPlaylist.md

 The `"METAPLAYLIST"` feature is not included in the default RxPlayer build.

-There's two way you can import it, depending on if you're relying on the minimal version or if you prefer to make use of environment variables and build the player manually.

-#### Through the minimal version of the RxPlayer

-If you're using the "minimal" version of the RxPlayer (through the `"rx-player/minimal"` import), you will need to import:

-- the `METAPLAYLIST` experimental feature
-- every transport protocol you might want to use.
+To import it, you first need to rely on the "minimal" version of the RxPlayer (through the `"rx-player/minimal"` import), you will need to import the `METAPLAYLIST` experimental feature and every transport protocol you might want to use.

 For example if you need to use MetaPlaylist with both Smooth and DASH contents, you have to import at least all three as such: